nirtamir2/talks/2025-06-26/src/slides.md

 </SlidevVideo>

 <!--
-You can add timeouts to any Effect.
-If it takes too long, it fails with a TimeoutError.

-We have orderDelivery() and we don’t want to wait forever.
-Using Effect.timeout(pizza, "1 second"), the effect fails if it takes too long — the pizza gets cold.
+We can add a time limit to an effect, failing with timeout if exceeded

 [click]
 After one second, it fails automatically with a timeout.